smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 Because NSX-T powers the virtual networking of VMware Cloud on AWS, Network Insight uses the same method to ingest network flows from the VMC networks; the NSX-T Distributed Firewall generates NetFlow (IPFIX) and sends it to the Network Insight collector appliance.
 The flows that arrive at the collector, get processed (correlated against objects like VMs, virtual network, geolocation, etc.), and then get send to the platform appliance **every 10 minutes**.

 Connectivity to the vCenter and NSX Manager is something to take into account when designing your environment.
 As opposed to AWS and Azure, the network flows from VMC come from actual NetFlow (IPFIX), and not from log files existing out of purely text.
 This has to be a consideration in where the collector appliance is placed, as NetFlow takes up more bandwidth over flow log polling with AWS & Azure.
-Calculations as to how much traffic you can expect, are in the [Bandwidth Requirements for Flows]{.underline} chapter.
+Calculations as to how much traffic you can expect, are in the [Bandwidth Requirements for Flows]{#ch-bandwidth-requirements-for-flows} chapter.

 It's not only more bandwidth usage, NetFlow is transmitted in UDP and clear text; which is not something you want to send over the internet.
 The best course of action is to place the collector appliance for VMC on the internal network.
 This can be both the internal network inside the VMC SDDC, or it can be the internal network in an on-premises SDDC.